mpalucki/abalone-neural-network/README.md

 ![results](../master/res/results.png)

-As you can see, implemented artifical neural network predicts abalone's rings with MAE(Mean Absolute Error) equal to 1.470, which is a good approximation actual number of rings.
+As you can see, implemented artifical neural network predicts abalone's rings with MAE(Mean Absolute Error) equal to 1.470.
+It is a good approximation of actual number abalone's rings.

 Architecture of our MLP:
 * two hidden layers [20,5]